Efficient daylighting and glazing components that enhance comfort and eliminate condensation risks.

 But the pitfalls are notorious and have limited the successful implementation of glass roofs in high-performance projects.
 Summer sun can overheat occupants.
 Winter heat losses can decimate any artificial light savings.
 Both scenarios will make occupants uncomfortable.
 Not only can the sun cause thermal discomfort, but its glare can cause visual discomfort, too.
 Above all, moisture issues have plagued major glazing elements.
-Owners don’t care if it’s a leaky connection or a condensation issue—it’s dripping, and they want it stopped.
+Owners don’t care if it’s a leaky connection or a condensation issue—it’s dripping, and they want it to stop.

 At 475 High Performance Building Supply, we have worked with architects and engineers to deliver the benefits by supplying next-generation glass roof components like the PR-60 by LAMILUX.
 What we’ve learned is that to bring the promise of large glass elements into the real world there are a few fundamental considerations that need to be successfully handled.